akelly1954/Samples/README.md

 # Welcome.

-This project includes new software I've developed in the past year (since Jan 2022), and some newly rewritten older code.
+This project includes new software I've developed in the past year (since Jan 2022), as well as some newly rewritten older code from prehistoric times).

-Whereas my original intent was to release the project into the Github mainstream, I now realize, a year later, that I have no intention of releasing any of it.
+Whereas my original intent was to release the project into the Github mainstream, I now realize, a year++ later, that I have no intention of releasing any of it.
 I mostly use Github to keep track of development, and as backup for those times when I mess up and need to push "reset".
 You are welcome to view, copy, or clone the software as you need to.
 Feedback/questions are welcome - email **andrew@akelly.com**.
-I do not accept collaborators for the repository, therefore your interactions with it would be limited.
+I do not accept collaborators for the repository, therefore your interactions with it would be limited ("look, copy, use, but no touching...").

 I do hope that people who view this can use some of the ideas and code for their benefit.
-The code I write is all licensed under the MIT (very very permissive) license, and the only thing to check is for 3rd party software used (logger, json parsing, etc) which might have a different license.
-It's all very clearly documented in the source tree as well as the code.
+The code I write is all licensed under the **MIT** (very very permissive) license, and the only thing to check is for 3rd party software used (logger, json parsing, etc) which might have a different license.
+Now that some **Qt** (version 6) is being used, the appropriate Qt Copyright license should be understood and respected as well.
+It's all very clearly documented in the source tree as well as embedded in various files in the code.

 Full disclosure for those who are looking for how to do things in a specific language and/or operating system:
-I am not an expert with Java, Python, Perl, .NET, current embedded toolsets, nor cloud based infrastructures that help large development teams for large corporate technical needs that one person (me) cannot possibly deal with.
+I am not an expert with Java, Python, Perl, .NET, current embedded toolsets, nor cloud based infrastructures that help development teams for large-scale corporate technical needs that one person (me) cannot possibly deal with.
-And although I'm great with C++ in general, not so much with Windows infrastructure and tools (although I do like working with Visual C++).
+And although I'm great with C++ and Linux/Unix technologies  in general, not so much with Windows infrastructure and tools (although I do like working with Visual C++).

-Most of what you find here is Linux/Unix based, using Eclipse, CMake, and the gnu toolchain (g++ etc) for development.
+Most of what you find here is Linux/Unix based, using Eclipse, CMake, and the **gnu** toolchain (g++ etc) for development.
-Having boasted more than once that I could bake a cake using Eclipse if I had to, it is not actually necessary for the developer.
+Having boasted more than once that I could bake a cake using Eclipse if I had to, it is not actually necessary for all developers.
-The key with this code is CMake, where using the "-G" flag you can specify which compiler/toolset to use.
+The key with this code is **CMake**, where using the "-G" flag you can specify which compiler/toolset to use.
 If you do that, there are some shell scripts that would have to be modified as well (look for scripts whose name ends with ...linux-build.bash, as well as source/Samples/shell_env/).